LAST UPDATED: May 27, 2022

-What is an article-based publishing model and what are article processing charges?
+What are article processing charges?

 Article processing charges (APCs) are submitted by the authors to cover the costs of publishing a manuscript.
 While not inherent to Open Access publishing, most journals rely on APCs to cover the cost of editorial review and publication.
 APCs have been common for years in most areas of biomedical research but have been slow to arrive in cardiology.